Rapid Micronucleus MoA Test

 sequentially treated with a series of solutions provided with the kit

-“Rapid Micronucleus MoA”, including a human-specific, highly sensitive
+“Rapid Micronucleus MoA Telomere Centromere”, including a

-centromere probe and a counterstaining solution containing DAPI
+counterstaining solution containing DAPI

 (4’,6-diamidino-2-phenylindole).
 Slides are sequentially washed with PBS

-mounting solution.
+of the mounting solution.

 Using a 40× magnification objective it